ropensci/roweb3/content/blog/2025-07-03-champions-2025/index.en.md

 Hello, my name is Valentina Clavijo and I am a PhD student at the Politecnico di Milano (Italy).
 I am developing my PhD project in the LASAR3 laboratory, focused on the analysis and evaluation of reliability, risk and resilience of complex systems.
 I am originally from Medellin, Colombia and currently reside in Milan.
 I am also co-founder of the R-Ladies Medellín chapter, where I actively promote the participation of women and underrepresented people in data science and R programming.

-My project for the champion(e|a)s program consists of developing a package in R that facilitates the analysis of historical climate change data and the evaluation of the probability of extreme events in different regions of the world.
+My project for the Champions Program consists of developing a package in R that facilitates the analysis of historical climate change data and the evaluation of the probability of extreme events in different regions of the world.
 I hope that this package can be useful for researchers and decision makers working with uncertain data and complex weather phenomena.

 I applied to the program because I deeply believe that science should be open and shared, and because I want to further strengthen my technical and community skills.
 I hope to learn about best practices in software development, package publishing, and also connect with a diverse network of people who believe in the power of collaborative knowledge.